Gl0rfindel/SpecialAPIs-Quality-of-Life-Modpack/README.md

 # SpecialAPIs Quality of Life Modpack
- SpecialAPI's Quality of Life Modpack is a collection of QoL mods.
+ SpecialAPI's Quality of Life Modpacks is a collection of small QoL mods.